2017 Baltimore Ravens season: Week 6: Chicago Bears 27, Baltimore Ravens 24 (OT)

+The Ravens were upset by the Bears at home.
+The loss moved the Ravens to 3-3.

 Week 7: Minnesota Vikings 24, Baltimore Ravens 16

 Week 8: Baltimore Ravens 40, Miami Dolphins 0

 The Ravens put out their largest point total of the season despite a combined 121 passing yards from Joe Flacco and Ryan Mallett.
 The Ravens defense forced an end zone fumble and scored twice on interceptions in the fourth quarter.
 With the game completely in hand the appearance of a stray cat on the field past the two-minute warning caused some amusement in the CBS Sports television booth.

 Week 9: Tennessee Titans 23, Baltimore Ravens 20

 This was the seventh straight game in the rivalry between the two clubs in which the winner alternated, a streak that was still active entering 2020.